-Interest – Target your audience based on their interests, as indicated by recent podcast and playlist listening.
+This allows you to target your audience based on their interests, as indicated by recent podcasts and playlist listening.
 Interest targeting is pretty self-explanatory; if your target market shows an affinity for any of these general interests, this will likely be a strong option for your ads.

 You can also choose no additional targeting, hitting the widest possible audience within the demographic constraints you chose to start.
 Once you’ve selected these parameters, you will see an estimate for reach, frequency, and the number of ads served along with a cost per ad served.

 This will depend primarily on the format you’ve chosen in the first steps of setting up your ad.